Echo Park Dam: Project history

 The Echo Park Dam project was first proposed in 1941.
 Dinosaur National Monument was, at the time of its designation in 1915, a small 80 acre park unit focused on the dinosaur fossil beds discovered along the Green River in 1909.
 The monument was expanded in 1938 to 200000 acre, encompassing the canyon networks of the Green and Yampa upstream from the dinosaur quarry.
 The newly added areas were little known to the public and to the Park Service, and the Park Service initially did not oppose the dam plans, having allied itself with the Bureau of Reclamation to develop Boulder Dam National Recreation Area (later Lake Mead National Recreation Area) and other reservoirs as public recreation facilities.
 The Park Service finally came out against the proposal in 1950, with director Newton B. Drury in opposition to the position of Secretary of the Interior Oscar L. Chapman, whose department controlled both the Park Service and the Bureau of Reclamation.
 Drury stated in the 1950 Park Service annual report that reservoir projects would "destroy or impair the beauty and interest" of the national parks.

 Drury, a Republican in a Democratic administration, resigned in 1951, leading to criticism of Chapman for forcing Drury out.
-Drury was followed for eight months by Arthur Demaray, then by Conrad Wirth.
+Drury was succeeded for eight months by Arthur Demaray, then by Conrad Wirth.
 Wirth took a less confrontational approach, partly under orders from Chapman to make the disagreement less public.
 Wirth was an advocate of public recreation lands associated with Reclamation projects, and suggested that Echo Park could become a National Recreation Area once flooded with a reservoir.

 The first widely published public reaction to the Echo Park Dam proposal was a July 22, 1950 article by Bernard DeVoto in The Saturday Evening Post, entitled "Shall We Let Them Ruin Our National Parks?"
 Implicitly comparing the flooding of Echo Park to the Hetch Hetchy intrusion in Yosemite, the article was picked up by Reader's Digest and saw wide circulation.

 The Colorado River Storage Project was proposed by the Bureau of Reclamation in the early 1950s as an integrated plan for collecting and using the waters of the upper Colorado River.
 Politically, the project had the backing of the upper Colorado states: Colorado, Wyoming and Utah, as well as Arizona, who had all fought with California over water allocations from the Colorado, of which California consumed a disproportionate share.
 Construction of storage reservoirs high on the river system would allow the upstream states more control over the water and its use.

 In 1955, the new Secretary of the Interior Douglas McKay withdrew the Interior Department's support for the Echo Park Dam.